emberjs/ember.js/README.md

 ---

 Cross-browser testing provided by <a href="http://browserstack.com">Browserstack</a>.
-Thank you!